 Many denials can be successfully appealed and you can correct the problems in your application that resulted in a refusal to provide you with disability income.
-It is important that you work with an NYC veterans disability attorney if your claim is denied.
+It is important that you work with a Ronkonkoma veterans disability lawyer if your claim is denied.
 Your attorney can assist you in understanding what went wrong and can guide you through the process of appealing to fight for the benefits you deserve.

 There are also some circumstances where you might be ineligible to receive disability benefits.
 This can include circumstances where you were dishonorably discharged from the military; where your condition occurred as a result of misconduct; where you were injured while you were AWOL; or where you were injured while you were in prison, detailed due to a civil court felony, or detailed due to court martial.

 In most situations, if you were hurt while you were serving or made sick by your service, you should be able to obtain benefits.
 The New York-area veterans disability attorneys at Turley Redmond Rosasco & Rosasco will help you fight to get the money that you deserve when your health was affected as a result of serving your country.